Ali-Mohamed23/SQL-Project1/cleaning_data.md

 DROP COLUMN itemquantity
 ```

-Query:
+Query: Delete unneccesary columns

 ```SQL
 select itemquantity from all_sessions where itemquantity is not null
 ```
-Answer: The answer is all null so this column can get deleted
+Answer: The answer is all null values so these columns can get deleted

 Query: Delete itemquantity and itemrevenue
 ```SQL